There are more world-famous landscapes and outdoor things to do in Page, AZ than in any other region in the entire state of Arizona!

 Whether by design or by accident, you will inevitably find yourself at least entering the massive region that falls within the boundaries of Grand Staircase-Escalante National Monument.
 In fact, the designation of National Monument status for such a large expanse of land has been widely controversial since it occurred in 1996 and it has since shrunk in half.

 What is not controversial, however, is that some of the most spectacular arches, canyons, hoodoos, and landscapes on the planet are hidden throughout this enormous expanse.

 Even if you are relegated to beholding the grandeur from a moving vehicle without stops, a day trip to enjoy the GSE is worth planning for.
 There is only so much you can see from the road, but it is guaranteed to impress.

 Of course, slow-travelers and locals with time to spare should consider researching the area more thoroughly and exploring openly.
 You could spend a lifetime walking those hills and never stop discovering the endless hidden gems lurking throughout.

-In between Kanab, Utah, and Page, Arizona is a short hike to a photogenic rock formation known as a hoodoo.
+One of the best things to do near in between Kanab, Utah, and Page, Arizona is the short hike to a photogenic rock formation known as a hoodoo.
 You will discover hoodoos throughout the southwest, but these ones are among the best.
 The Toadstool Hoodoos get their name from the toadstool shape.
 However, what makes them so beautiful is the colorful stratification in the rock layers.

 The trailhead is well-signed and easily located just off of Highway 89.
 Despite arriving at night, I found the trail easy to find and follow the short distance to the hoodoos.
 In total, the roundtrip hike is only 1.5 miles.